ILKA777/ILKA777/README.md

 I am an iOS Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building mobile applications.

+- 👨‍🎓: I am studying at the Higher School of Economics at the Faculty of Computer Science in the program “Software Engineering”.

 - :seedling: Exploring Technical Content Writing.

 - :zap: In my spare time, I read articles about technology and attend various offline and online conferences..